 Payments for services

 All payments are to be made electronically.
-Center employees are not permitted to accept payments in the form of cash or checks at any time and all clients will be provided a tablet when visiting the corporate office through which to make the payment.
+Center employees are not permitted to accept payments in the form of cash or checks at any time.

 Online payment options are accepted via Clayton’s parent portal.